The Gregorian calendar

 The Gregorian calendar is today's internationally accepted civil calendar and is also known as the "Western calendar" or "Christian calendar".
 It was named after the man who first introduced it in February 1582: Pope Gregory XIII.

 The calendar is strictly a solar calendar based on a 365-day common year divided into 12 months of irregular lengths.
-Each month consists of either 30 or 31 days with 1 month consisting of 28 days during the common year.
-A Leap Year usually occurs every 4 years which adds an extra day to make the second month of February 29 days long rather than 28 days.
+11 of the months have either 30 or 31 days, while the second month, February, has only 28 days during the common year.

 Realigned with the equinox

 The Gregorian calendar reformed the Julian calendar because the Julian calendar introduced an error of 1 day every 128 years.
-The introduction of the Gregorian calendar allowed for the realignment with the equinox, however a number of days had to be dropped when the change was made.
+The introduction of the Gregorian calendar allowed for the realignment with astronomical events like equinoxes and solstices, however a number of days had to be dropped when the change was made.

 The Gregorian calendar was first adopted in Italy, Poland, Portugal and Spain in 1582.
 The Gregorian reform consisted of the following changes: